 While some photographers prefer a pan and tilt head, we like the ball-swivel joint.
 For videographers who want smooth 360 panning options, this isn't a great choice, as it needs to be supported from underneath to avoid vibrations, especially under a larger load.
 Also, we notice that the head uses cheap plastics that bend and could break.
 While this is a brand known for refined products, we aren't too impressed with its construction.
 Using more durable materials like metals would make it better.
 However, of the pan and tilt options, this is the best quality option we tested.

 If you're seeking a durable carbon fiber construction that'll take the brunt of most beatings, the Benro Slim Carbon is one to consider.
 Its low weight and small packed size (20 inches) make traveling with it a breeze.
 It features a metal ball-joint head that makes finding a precise angle easy, while the legs extend and unlock with just a quarter-turn.
 The locking shoulder joint allows you to change the angle and base stability, providing a stable shot 18 inches off the ground.
 This is an excellent choice for any photographer seeking a durable yet light option.

-While this set-up is stable when set-up in a lower configuration, it begins to sway and move in the wind when fully extended.
+While this model is stable when set up in a lower configuration, it begins to sway and move in the wind when fully extended.
 We appreciate the carbon fiber design, but the leg locks are flimsy.
 When we first opened them up, one leg screwed off completely and came apart.
 It's never been the same since.
 Finally, and perhaps the most significant design flaw is the adjustable ball head.
 There is only one adjustment that controls both the pano and tilt angles.
 Normally, this is split into two different knobs.
 You can't pan with this ball joint without releasing the angle control as well.
 For such a high price, we'd expect better design, making it a relatively poor value in comparison to the rest.
 That said, we do appreciate the lightweight design and durable materials.